-The Council's only debt currently is that arising from the Housing Self Financing transactions in March 2012.
-This transaction was subject to details reports and approvals, and a specific audit.
+The Council holds debt that arises from the Housing Self Financing transactions in March 2012.
+This transaction was subject to detailed reports and approvals, and a specific audit.
 Debt has been acquired over a thirty year period as fixed term loans from the Public Works Loan Board (PWLB).

-The Council will require borrowing to support General Fund Capital Expenditure, from April 2015.
-Borrowing activities and strategies and limits will be identified within the Treasury Management Strategy Statement.
+The Council acquired new borrowing in May 2015 to support General Fund Capital Expenditure.
+Borrowing activities and strategies and limits are identified within the Treasury Management Strategy Statement.